Gopal-Khadka/DevGram/PROCEDURES.md

 - The posts sections now use the queried data from the firestore to show the relevant data to the user.

 ## Delete post functionality

 - When the delete button is clicked on the post overlay, the id of the post is used to delete the post from the firebase database and storage.
 - Post are also deleted from the profile and the related values are also updated.

 ## Create comment functionality

 - Authenticated user can comment on the post of their and other users.
 - Unauthenticated can only see the posts and the comments.
 - Time, username, avatar and link to the user profile is also added to the comments section.
+- Input is focused when the comment button is clicked for the post.
+- Caption for the user's post is created (in blue color).